tylfin/restructedpyjs/README.md

 # RestructedPyJS

-A JavaScript library that loads PyScript to convert Restructured Text (RST) to HTML.
+A JavaScript library that loads Pyodide to convert Restructured Text (RST) to HTML.